system76/tech-docs/src/models/lemp9/repairs.md

 ![M.2 screws](./img/m2-screws.jpg)

 4. Remove the existing M.2 drive by pulling it out of the slot.
-5. Insert the new M.2 drive into the slot and hold it in place.
+5. Insert the new M.2 drive into the slot and hold it down.
 6. Replace the retainer screw.

 ## Replacing the cooling system: